angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 1. **Tracking the Value of a Previous Phase’s Output**:
   Each phase can return a value to be passed as input to the next phase (except `earlyRead`, which has no previous phase).
   This value is wrapped in a signal, and if we then read that signal in the following phase, we create a dependency.
-  It's important to understand that we must actually execute the signal’s value function because simply passing the signal around is insufficient to establish a dependency.
+  It's important to understand that we must actually execute the signal’s getter function because simply passing the signal around is insufficient to establish a dependency.

 2. **Directly Tracking Component Signals**:
   We can also create dependencies by accessing other signals directly within the phase.
-  For example, in the upcoming example, we read a signal from the component within the `earlyRead` phase to create a dependency and ensure the phase executes multiple times.
+  In the upcoming example, we read a signal from the component within the `earlyRead` phase to create a dependency and ensure the phase executes multiple times.

 > **💡 Angular ensures that phases only re-execute when their tracked signals change, marking the phase itself as "dirty."
   Without these signal dependencies, each phase will run only once!**